norakramer1/bubble-machine/README.md

 # Filter bubble machine

 The Bubble Machine is an online simulation that displays how disinformation through social networks influences the creation of filter bubbles.
-The API is developed by *Marcio Fuckner*, a researcher at the university of applied sciences of Amsterdam.
+The API is developed by *Marcio Fuckner*, a researcher at the University of Applied Sciences of Amsterdam.

-For this project we used his API and made the front-end interface together with students from the minor *User Experience Design*.
+For this project, we used his API and made the front-end interface together with students from the minor *User Experience Design*.
 The goal is to give journalists a clear and nice experience when using this tool.

 ## Table of contents